google/zetasql/docs/data-types.md

 </tbody>
 </table>

-A DATETIME object represents a date and time, as they might be displayed on a calendar or clock, independent of time zone.
+A DATETIME value represents a date and time, as they might be displayed on a watch, independent of time zone.
 It includes the year, month, day, hour, minute, second, and subsecond.
 The range of subsecond precision is determined by the SQL engine.